Snow Beast: Plot

-That night, Jim decides that they are all leaving the following morning after reporting the snowboarder's body.
+That night, deducing the beast is a bipedal Yeti-like creature, or a "Snow Beast", Jim decides that they are all leaving the following morning after reporting the snowboarder's body.
 Marci disagrees and sneaks out in the early morning with the tranquilizer gun and a camera, leaving in Jim's truck.
-She stops to take some pictures and stumbles upon the Yeti eating one of its kills.
+She stops to take some pictures and stumbles upon the beast eating one of its kills.
 It chases her and smashes her violently into the hood of Jim's truck, killing her and damaging the truck.
 When the others wake, Jim notices Marci's boots and equipment gone and searches for her by himself.
-Emmy radios to him when she sees the Yeti dragging Marci's body through the snow.
-Jim then encounters the Yeti himself and is attacked.
+Emmy radios to him when she sees the beast dragging Marci's body through the snow.
+Jim then encounters the beast himself and is attacked.

 Emmy tries to convince Rob to help her search for her father, but night has nearly fallen.
-The Yeti attacks the cabin once the sun has set and breaks inside.
-Rob and Emmy barricade themselves in a bedroom with a dresser while the Yeti trashes the cabin before finally leaving.
-In the morning, Emmy manages to convince Rob to help her search for her father as he knows the location of the Yeti's den.
-He agrees, and they devise a distraction to lure the Yeti away.
-Rob manages to shoot the Yeti with tranquilizers, which downs him long enough for Rob and Emmy to enter the den.
-They find Jim barely alive when the yeti returns.
-Rob sacrifices himself, allowing Jim and Emmy to escape and the Yeti kills him then chases after Jim and Emmy.
-Jim cannot outrun the Yeti, so he shoots a flare into the snow-covered mountainside.
-He and Emmy take cover from the subsequent avalanche behind a thick tree, and the Yeti is buried in the snow.
+The beast attacks the cabin once the sun has set and breaks inside.
+Rob and Emmy barricade themselves in a bedroom with a dresser while the beast trashes the cabin before finally leaving.
+In the morning, Emmy manages to convince Rob to help her search for her father as he knows the location of the beast's den.
+He agrees, and they devise a distraction to lure the beast away.
+Rob manages to shoot the beast with tranquilizers, which downs him long enough for Rob and Emmy to enter the den.
+They find Jim barely alive when the beast returns.
+Rob sacrifices himself, allowing Jim and Emmy to escape and the beast kills him then chases after Jim and Emmy.
+Jim cannot outrun the beast, so he shoots a flare into the snow-covered mountainside.
+He and Emmy take cover from the subsequent avalanche behind a thick tree, and the beast is buried in the snow.
 Jim and Emmy make it out alive and are seen later at home, where they reminisce about how no one will ever believe them.

-In a final scene, two hikers are coming up to a large snowdrift, and the Yeti bursts from the snow and attacks them.
+In a final scene, two hikers are coming up to a large snowdrift, and the beast bursts from the snow and attacks them.